Key Takeaways

 How to Avoid

-- NEVER scan QR codes on parking meters or signs
+- Don't scan QR codes on parking meters or signs.

-For older travelers booking Whistler accommodation (especially for ski-season trips), the protective playbook: (1) book ONLY through Airbnb, Vrbo, or Booking.com with platform-verified payment and cancellation protection — never via Craigslist or Facebook Marketplace; (2) verify the host's Resort Municipality of Whistler Tourist Accommodation license number — but ALSO verify the property address matches the registration (registration numbers are being copied to fraud listings); (3) demand a video call with the property visible BEFORE any deposit; (4) reverse-image-search listing photos on Google Images before paying; (5) refuse Interac e-transfer, wire transfer, or cryptocurrency payment; (6) for budget-conscious travelers, the major hotels (Fairmont Chateau Whistler, Four Seasons Whistler, Pan Pacific Whistler Mountainside) and the budget chains (Holiday Inn Sunspree, Aava Whistler Hotel) offer guaranteed accommodation; (7) Whistler Blackcomb-direct booking through whistler.com is the only fully-verified channel — though you'll pay 10–15% more than third-party platforms.
+For older travelers booking Whistler accommodation (especially for ski-season trips), the defense is platform-only payment and address-plus-license cross-verification.
+Book accommodation only through Airbnb, VRBO, or Booking.com with platform-verified payment and cancellation protection — never via Craigslist or Facebook Marketplace — verify the host's Resort Municipality of Whistler Tourist Accommodation license number AND cross-check that the property address matches the license registration (since registration numbers are being copied to fraud listings), demand a live video call with the property visible before any deposit, reverse-image-search listing photos on Google Images before paying, and refuse Interac e-Transfer, wire transfer, or cryptocurrency for any accommodation deposit.
+For budget-conscious travelers wanting guaranteed accommodation, the major hotels (Fairmont Chateau Whistler, Four Seasons Whistler, Pan Pacific Whistler Mountainside) and budget chains (Holiday Inn Sunspree, Aava Whistler Hotel) offer the safest path.
+Whistler Blackcomb-direct booking through whistler.com is the only fully-verified channel — though you'll pay 10–15% more than third-party platforms in exchange for absolute certainty.
+Refuse every off-platform payment request after a legitimate platform booking — that's the most common bait-and-switch entry point.

 Red Flags